Luxury minivan guided travel and vacations

 For your international flights to Italy, A La Carte Italy Tours recommends you try the nearest travel agent, or contact your preferred airline.

 If you have some time and patience, it is sometimes worthwhile experimenting with the airlines' online booking systems.
-Try, in particular: Alitalia (the national Italian air carrier), Swiss, Continental Airlines, Delta Air Lines, United Airlines, American Airlines, US Airways.
+Try, in particular: Alitalia (the national Italian air carrier), Swiss, Delta Air Lines, United Airlines, American Airlines, US Airways.